auth0/terraform-provider-auth0/docs/guides/generate_terraform_config.md

 export AUTH0_CLIENT_SECRET=***********
 ```

 **Note:** Environment variables are the simplest and most secure way to pass credentials to the provider.
-Refer to the [Related documentation](https://registry.terraform.io/providers/auth0/auth0/latest/docs#example-usage) for alternatives.
+Refer to the [related documentation](https://registry.terraform.io/providers/auth0/auth0/latest/docs#example-usage) for alternatives.

 ## 3. Authenticate with Auth0 CLI